ttronas/bsm2-python/docs/user_guide/index.md

 ## What is BSM2-Python?

-BSM2-Python is an implementation of a wastewater treatment plant using the [Benchmark Simulation Model No.2], which is extended with an energy management system that operates the plants energy processes.
+BSM2-Python is an implementation of a wastewater treatment plant using the [Benchmark Simulation Model No. 2], which is extended with an energy management system that operates the plants energy processes.
 BSM2-Python can be used to fully display a real world wastewater treatment plant to simulate and run techno-economic analyses.
 It is possible to modify the predefined wastewater treatment plant layout by adding, removing or modifying units of BSM2-Python to build a